nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/docker-image/nuxeo-kubernetes-deployment.md

 As a result, Kubernetes volumes are useful for storing temporary data that does not need to exist outside of the pod’s lifecycle.

 {{#> callout type='info' heading="recommandation"}}
-It makes sense to use **persistent storage for production environments**: the database content, the Kafka logs and the ElasticSearch indexes are concerned here.
+It makes sense to use **persistent storage for production environments**: the database content, the Kafka logs, and the ElasticSearch indexes are concerned here.
 For the blob storage, we strongly encourage you to use a **cloud object storage**, as [Amazon S3](https://aws.amazon.com/s3/).
 {{/callout}}

 ### Security layers